-Graduate students in the department of Molecular Microbiology & Immunology must fullfill both MMI and PMCB requirements with a grade of B- or better.
-Requirements include:
+Graduate students in the Department of Molecular Microbiology and Immunology (MMI) must fulfill both MMI and Program in Molecular & Cellular Biosciences (PMCB) requirements with a grade of B- or better.

 PMCB requirements (partial listing)

 - CONJ 650 Practice and Ethics of Science

 - CONJ 661 Structure and Function of Biological Molecules

 - Two of the CONJ series electives (CONJ 665, 667, 668, 669) offered in the spring term.
 Students may request permission from the PMCB to substitute an advanced graduate course of equal or greater credit for one of the required CONJ spring courses.
 For example, students planning to join MMI frequently substitute MBIM 608 (Advanced Virology) or MBIM 612 (Advanced Immunology) for a spring CONJ elective because these courses are offered only every other year.
 Note that an advanced course taken in place of a CONJ elective does not fulfill the MMI requirement for three additional graduate courses beyond the PMCB requirements.

 - Three terms of laboratory rotations

 All PMCB requirements and MMI elective requirements must be satisfied before advancement to candidacy.
 It is expected that MMI electives be completed by the end of year 3 the latest.

 MMI graduate program guidelines, updated 2019.